 Rejection Of Entry And Behaviors That Could Result In Immediate Disqualification (Code Of Conduct) by either Player, Caddie or Player's Spectator/s

 Club Throwing or Profanity by Player, Caddie or Player's Spectator/s, also Caddie/Spectator involvement in discussing/arguing with anyone regarding scores/rulings, and anyone causing undue delay of the tournament: First Offense of either during a tournament weekend: Official Warning; Second Offense, two-stroke penalty to the player; Third Offense: player's immediate disqualification.
 If caddies or spectators verbally/physically engage with ANYONE, they lose the privilege of being on the golf course with the player and must leave the course immediately, and the PJGT reserves the right to remove anyone disruptive to the field in any way.
 See Code of Conduct for additional details.

 Tee Times & Pairings

 Round 1 tee times & pairings will post on the PJGT website one day before the first round, typically at 10am.
-Subsequent rounds will post on the PJGT website approximately two to three hours after the last group has finished.
-It is the competitor's responsibility to know their tee times and to be at the tee at least ten minutes before their scheduled tee time.
+Subsequent rounds will post on the PJGT website approximately one hour after the last group has finished.
+It is the competitor's responsibility to know their tee time and to be at the tee at least ten minutes before their scheduled tee time.